 A little lying and misdirection in the name of love is never wrong.
 Right?

 Chad Miller once had the perfect life—a beautiful baby daughter, a loving wife, a promising career with the FBI.
 Within a year, he’d lost everything.
 Making Hauberk Protection a success salvaged his career, but he’s never managed to get over the one fateful decision that spelled the end of his marriage.
-And the death of his child.

 For eight years, grief and guilt have haunted Lauren Miller’s climb up the ranks of the Light Brigade, a secret international hostage rescue team.
 Now she’s the target of a vengeful ex-Brigade operative who’ll stop at nothing to take her down.
 Even if it means taking out everyone she cares about.
 Including Chad.
 Getting him to accept her as his bodyguard?
 It’ll take some fast talking—and faster hands.